A picturesque river town in Iowa claims more than its share of characters.

 Catering to re-enactors, theme-park actors and anyone else who needs an outfit from the years 1870-1900 — "the cowboy, the gunfighter and the riverboat gambler,’’ says owner Jim Boeke — River Junction carries lace snoods, drover’s shirts, ostrich-feather fans, carpetbags, period pistols, sheriff’s badges and a lot more.

-Most of the antiques in northeast Iowa seem to have found their way to McGregor’s shops, which have been multiplying in recent years, and three weekends of craft festivals draw even more shoppers.
+Most of the antiques in northeast Iowa seem to have found their way to McGregor’s shops, and three weekends of craft festivals draw even more shoppers.

-And now, says Carole Lindner, proprietor of Little Switzerland B&B, a new breed of tourist is coming for the hiking, canoeing and bird-watching at Effigy Mounds and in Yellow River State Forest.
+And now a new breed of tourist is coming for the hiking, canoeing and bird-watching at Effigy Mounds and in Yellow River State Forest.
+It's a beautiful part of the state — and definitely not flat.

 Trip Tips: McGregor, Iowa